thecannawiki/cannawiki-js/src/wiki/Nutrients.md

 Nutrients can broadly be categorized by micro or macro and in terms of their mobility; either mobile or immobile.
 Mobile nutrients are those that the plant can move around to where they are most needed while immobile nutrients cannot be relocated.
-This mobility of the nutrient affects where [[Symptoms of bad health|symptoms of deficiency]] (or excess) can occur on a plant.
+This mobility of the nutrient affects where [symptoms of deficiency](/Symptoms_of_bad health) (or excess) can occur on a plant.
 Mobile nutrient deficiencies will appear on older leaves first and vice versa.

 ## Buying fertilizer ##
 Most fertilizers on the market come in 2 categories; general nutrients for the vegetative stage and flowering (or bloom) nutrients for the flowering stage of growth.
 Vegetative nutrients contain large amounts of Nitrogen and flowering nutrients contain mostly Potassium and Phosphorus.
 There are also solutions that provide micronutrients, sugars, and acids to boost growth even further.